Photo: Global Manufacturing

 GSK (Montrose & Irvine)

-GSK’s site at Irvine in Ayrshire is an antibiotics manufacturing facility which has also received continual investment – over £70 million since 2013.
+GSK’s site at Irvine in Ayrshire is an antibiotics manufacturing facility that has also received continual investment – over £70 million since 2013.

 Employing over 100 people, Lonza’s Capsugel facility is the largest dedicated pharmaceutical liquid and semisolid production in the world, providing product development and manufacture for oral drug delivery.

 Employing over 1,100 people, LifeScan was sold by Johnson & Johnson in 2018 for £1.57 billion to private equity firm Platinum Equity.
-LifeScan design and manufacture glucose test strips, and design electronic meters for the global diabetes market.
-The company is Inverness’s largest private sector employer.
+LifeScan designs and manufacture glucose test strips, and designs electronic meters for the global diabetes market.
+The company is Inverness’s largest private-sector employer.

 Interested in a Pharma Career in Scotland?

-You’ll need to start with our Foundation Course in Manufacturing Safe Medicines
+You’ll need to start with our University Certificate in Pharmaceutical and Medicinal Product Manufacturing

 Pharma experience and looking to move into more specialist roles?

-Our Starter Validation Course could be just what you’re looking for!
+Our Equipment Validation Training Course for Starter Validation Course could be what you’re looking for!